 Anyone with information warranting a timely warning should report the circumstances to a Hawai'i CC Campus Security Officer, by phone at 808-854-1420 or in person at the Hawai'i CC Campus Security cabin on campus on the west side of Building 387.

-Individuals may report crimes, criminal activity, and suspected criminal activity anonymously to Hawai‘i CC Campus Security through Federal mail, inter-campus mail, and by phone, or through the online "Silent Witness" report form.
+Individuals may report crimes, criminal activity, and suspected criminal activity anonymously to Hawai'i CC Campus Security through Federal mail, inter-campus mail, or by phone.

 Hawai'i Community College and the University of Hawai'i at Hilo have combined resources in the making and implementation of the emergency operation plan for both institutions.
 The Emergency Operations Plan (EOP) shall provide the necessary guidance to organize and direct Hawai'i Community College's and University of Hawai'i at Hilo's operation in the event of an emergency and/or civil defense action that may be necessary (University of Hawai'i APM A-9.700, Plan for Emergency and Civil Defense Events).
 The Emergency Operations Plan (EOP) can be found online at http://hawaii.hawaii.edu/security/emergencyoperationsplan and click on the link entitled Hawai'i CC and UH Hilo Emergency Operations Plan.